 If you have heard of the famous Konmari Method by Marie Kondo, then you have probably heard over and over the concept of Spark Joy.
-In 2014, Marie Kondo changed the way we organize and declutter our homes with the book The Life-Changing Magic of Tidying up.
+In 2014, Marie Kondo changed the way we organize and declutter our homes with the book The Life-Changing Magic of Tidying Up.
 In this book, she reiterates that you should only keep the items in your home that give you joy.
 If you are new to the method, this might seem a little strange or even odd.
 Here is a deeper dive into the concept of Spark Joy and what it means, and how this relates to your home.

 Understanding Spark Joy

 In her books, her teachings, and in her show, Marie Kondo mentions the term Spark Joy often.
-She asks you to hold each item in your hands and asks does it spark joy?
-She tells you to keep only the items that spark joy for you.
+She asks you to hold each item in your hands and asks, does it spark joy?
+She tells you to keep only the things that spark joy for you.
 In your head, you may be wondering what in the world this means.
 To help you understand the meaning of whether or not something sparks joy for you, we are going to do a little exercise.

-First, locate something in your home that you know you absolutely love.
+First, locate something in your home that you know you love.
 Once you’ve found that item, hold it in your hands.
 How do you feel while holding this item?
 Does it bring happy memories?
 Does it give you butterflies in your stomach or make you happy?
 The feeling I just described is what it means for something to spark joy.
 When you pick up an item, you should know immediately whether or not this item brings you joy.